pantheon-systems/documentation/source/_docs/mobile-redirection.md

 2. Go to the domain you want to set up a mobile redirect for.
 3. Click the **DNS** icon at the top of the page.
 4. Configure your mobile domain (e.g. `m.example.com`) as a subdomain using the recommended DNS records from Pantheon.
-5. Click the **Speed** icon at top of the page.
-6. Scroll down to the **Mobile Redirect** section.
+5. Click the **Speed** icon at top of the page, and scroll down to the **Mobile Redirect** section.
-7. Set up the mobile domain as needed.
-There are two options here:
+6. Set up the mobile domain as needed.
+There are two options:
-	* **Drop Path** will redirect all mobile requests to your mobile-optimized website homepage.
+	* **Drop Path**: redirects all mobile requests to your mobile-optimized website homepage.
-	* **Keep Path** will redirect all mobile requests to the same resource hosted on your mobile-optimized website.
+	* **Keep Path**: redirects all mobile requests to the same resource hosted on your mobile-optimized website.
-8. Allow the changes to propagate, then test the redirect on a mobile device.
+7. Allow the changes to propagate, then test the redirect on a mobile device.
 The request should redirect to the configured mobile domain.

 ## CloudFlare Alternatives for Mobile Redirection
 In order for CloudFlare's mobile redirection service to work, the domain must be hosted on the CloudFlare platform (both root and www).
-As an alternative, mobile redirection can be implemented with JavaScript or via plugins and/or modules for your site's given framework:
+As an alternative, mobile redirection can be implemented with JavaScript or via plugins and/or modules for your site's framework:

 * [Drupal mobile redirect modules](https://www.drupal.org/project/project_module?f%5B0%5D=&f%5B1%5D=&f%5B2%5D=&f%5B3%5D=&f%5B4%5D=sm_field_project_type%3Afull&text=mobile+redirect&solrsort=iss_project_release_usage+desc&op=Search)
 * [WordPress mobile redirect plugins](https://wordpress.org/plugins/tags/mobile-redirect)

 ### JavaScript
-You can detect user agent via JavaScript, then redirect requests to your configured and optimized mobile site.
+You can detect user agents via JavaScript, then redirect requests to your configured and optimized mobile site.
 For cache considerations, we do not recommend using cookies that are passed to the backend for mobile theme detection and configuration.
 For details, see [Caching: Advanced Topics](/docs/caching-advanced-topics/#device-detection).

 The following example can also be used in addition to CloudFlare's mobile redirection service to detect user agents not yet supported, such as tablets.